 Once you have done that, click "Add this function".

 You will now see the Calculation that has been created according to your specifications.

 Once you're done, you can Save & Exit your form.

-This concludes our overview of the Lookup function.
 If you have any questions or comments feel free to send us a message at email@example.com.